Charles Austin Beard: The Return of the Master Historian of American Imperialism

 Though arising from a legitimate sense of moral outrage at desperate conditions, the ideology failed to find the political institutions and ethical values that would end inequalities created by capitalism.

-In a chilling coda, Drake recounts the recent murderd of the economists Massimo D’Antona and Marco Biagi by the new Red Brigades, whose Internet justification for the killings is steeped in the Marxist revolutionary tradition.
+In a chilling coda, Drake recounts the recent murder of the economists Massimo D’Antona and Marco Biagi by the new Red Brigades, whose Internet justification for the killings is steeped in the Marxist revolutionary tradition.

 “This is a gem of modern Italian political and intellectual history.
-It appears at a timely juncture when many parts of the world once again are filling prey to revolutionary violence and terrorism.”—Charles F. Delzell, Emeritus, Vanderbilt University
+It appears at a timely juncture when many parts of the world once again are falling prey to revolutionary violence and terrorism.”—Charles F. Delzell, Emeritus, Vanderbilt University

-“Apostles and Agitators is a tour de force of intellectual history and a model of how to revocer historical memory.
+“Apostles and Agitators is a tour de force of intellectual history and a model of how to recover historical memory.
 Richard Drake brings forcefully to the attention of today’s readers such forgotten revolutionaries as the anarchist leader Carlo Cafiero, the Marxist thinker Antonio Labriola, and Italy’s foremost disciple of Georges Sorel, Arturo Labriola.
 He also courageously places the young Benito Mussolini — unhappily famous as the founder of Fascism — squarely within the Marxist revolutionary tradition.
 This book is an honest and hard-hitting work that unravels the mystery of why ideological terrorism had so much appeal for the left in the Italy of the 1970’s — and why it remains a potential threat.”—Spencer M. Di Scala, University of Massachussetts, Boston

 The Aldo Moro Murder Case (1995)